doc4d/docs/docs/API/SessionClass.md

 :::

+- **Web sessions**: Unless in ["forceLogin" mode](../REST/authUsers.md#force-login-mode), the session automatically becomes a Guest session.
+In "forceLogin" mode, `.clearPrivileges()` does not transform the session to a Guest session, it only clears the session's privileges.
-Regarding remote client sessions, the function only concerns the code executed in the context of a [web request sent through a Web area](../Desktop/clientServer.md#sharing-the-session-with-qodly-pages-in-web-areas).
+- **Remote / standalone sessions**: The function only concerns the code executed in the context of a [web access sharing the session](../Desktop/clientServer.md#sharing-the-remote-session-for-web-accesses).
+- **Stored procedures sessions**: The function does nothing and always returns **True**.

 #### Example